shsonawane/zendesk-ticket-viewer/README.md

 PORT=<PORT_NUMBER> CRED=<EMAIL_ID>:<PASSWORD> npm start
 ```
 *Note:*
- - If port is not specified then server will start on default code 9000.
+ - If port is not specified then server will start on default port 9000.
  - If credentials are not specified then program will read credentials from `src/config//config/credentials` config file (by default file has no credentials).

 Running above command will start serve and display following output